RustCrypto/password-hashes/yescrypt/README.md

 [Password Hashing Competition].
 It has been adopted by several Linux distributions for the system password hashing function, including Fedora, Debian, Ubuntu, and Arch.

+The algorithm is described in [yescrypt - a Password Hashing Competition submission][paper].

 ## ⚠️ Security Warning

 The implementation contained in this crate has never been independently audited!